 Incompetech provides a large variety of music that you can download and arrange to play on your stream.
 You can use the songs for free with attribution.
 To avoid attribution, you must pay $20 per track.
 Paid licenses allow you to use the song in any project you like for life.

 You can broadcast Monstercat’s music on your live stream for $5 per month.
 If you don’t plan to monetize your channel, you can use it for free.
 The service is available for Twitch, YouTube, and Facebook Gaming streamers.
 To listen to their music, visit their own Twitch channel.

 In late 2020, Monstercat and Twitch joined forces and any streamer who signs up for Monstercat will automatically get Twitch affiliate status.
 To be clear, this doesn’t guarantee viewers or income.

 SoundStripe has two premium plans to let you access their weekly-updated music library.
 The first is $11.25 per month and includes unlimited music licenses and playlists.
 The second is $21 per month.
 It gives you the same features as the first, plus over 30,000 sounds that you can use during your Twitch stream, allowing you to create a good connection with your viewers.
 Additionally, it offers pre-released music and over a thousand tracks with stems.

 Royalty-Free YouTube Channels You Can Play On Stream

-In addition to these platforms and apps, there are a few channels on YouTube that offer royalty-free music.
+In addition to these platforms and apps, there are a few musicians on YouTube that offer royalty-free content for the public domain.
 Some ask for attribution.
-You can also create your own playlists from songs on these channels to use during your broadcast.
-Consider reaching out to other YouTubers who compose original music.
+You can also feel free to create your own playlists from songs on these channels to use during your broadcast.
+Consider reaching out to other content creators who have their own curated library of original music.
 Ask them if they are willing to work with you and let them know how you can help support their channel.